 In the case of equity derivatives with underlyings involving dividend distributions, future dividends are taken into account in the valuation.
 However, no dividend estimates are directly observable on the market for securities with a remaining term of more than three years.
 To make dividend projections for items with a remaining term of more than three years, including the impact on the respective fair values, a premium, or discount, of 50 % was applied to the available dividend estimates.
-If the dividend estimate is increased, the fair value rises by $\{1, m\}$ if it is reduced, the fair value falls by $\{1, m\}$.
+If the dividend estimate is increased, the fair value rises by $\leq 1$ m; if it is reduced, the fair value falls by $\leq 1$ m.

 The credit spread is a key input in a model-based measurement of the fair value of bonds and other fixed-income securities and of the promissory note loans reported under loans and receivables.
 Interest-bearing securities are allocated to Level 3 if it is not (or not with reasonable assurance) possible to derive the credit spread as an input parameter from market data.
 For this reason, the sensitivity analysis applied to interest-bearing securities includes verification of the potential impact from credit spread changes.
 Helaba determines credit spread standard deviations for all required sector-rating-combinations based on one-year history files of sector curves from the CDS or bond market.
 The determined standard deviations are allocated to Level 3 securities - based on sector and rating - and then multiplied with credit spread sensitivity of the respective security.
 The result will be the value adjustment for the respective security item provided that the valuation spread increases or declines by the one-year standard deviation.
-This results in an increase or decline in the fair values of the respective items by € 1 m.
+This results in an increase or decline in the fair values of the respective items by $\notin 1 \text{ m}$ .

 In the case of fund units/shares and mezzanine loans, fair values are predominantly determined by the fund management companies on the basis of the fund assets and made available to the unitholders/shareholders.
 The latest available fair values are adjusted up to the reporting date.
-If the input factors used are increased or decreased by 10 %, the fair values determined using these input factors change by up to $\leq 4 \, \text{m}$.
+If the input factors used are increased or decreased by 10%, the fair values determined using these input factors change by up to $\notin 4 \text{ m}$ .

-For investments in unlisted companies, fair values are determined using the discounted earnings model; a premium, or discount, of 10 % is applied to all discountable cash flows.
-This results in an increase, or decline, of fair values by \leqslant 4 m (31 December 2017: \leqslant 3 m).
-If the discount rate were to be increased by one percentage point, the calculated fair values would fall by \leqslant 6 m (31 December 2017: \leqslant 5 m); if the discount rate were lowered by one percentage point, the fair values would rise by \leqslant 9 m (31 December 2017: \leqslant 8 m).
+For investments in unlisted companies, fair values are determined using the discounted earnings model; a premium, or discount, of 10% is applied to all discountable cash flows.
+This results in an increase, or decline, of fair values by $\notin 4 \text{ m}$ (31 December 2017: $\notin 3 \text{ m}$ ).
+If the discount rate were to be increased by one percentage point, the calculated fair values would fall by $\notin 6 \text{ m}$ (31 December 2017: $\notin 5 \text{ m}$ ); if the discount rate were lowered by one percentage point, the fair values would rise by $\notin 9 \text{ m}$ (31 December 2017: $\notin 8 \text{ m}$ ).
 Furthermore, the fair value for some investments in unlisted companies is determined using the net asset value method.
-The input factors used are subject to a premium, or discount, of 10 %.
-This results in alternative values that are up to \leqslant 5 m (31 December 2017: \leqslant 6 m) above, or up to \leqslant 6 m (31 December 2017: \leqslant 6 m) below the disclosed amounts.
+The input factors used are subject to a premium, or discount, of 10%.
+This results in alternative values that are up to $\notin 5 \text{ m}$ (31 December 2017: $\notin 6 \text{ m}$ ) above, or up to $\notin 6 \text{ m}$ (31 December 2017: $\notin 6 \text{ m}$ ) below the disclosed amounts.